 different class for educational reasons.

-If you wish to find out more about school admissions, please access the link below for Somerset Local Authority's Admissions Team and guidance.
+If you wish to find out more about school admission arrangements which are set by Somerset Local Authority, please access the link below for Somerset Local Authority's Admissions Team and guidance.